rahebgames/data-project/README.md

 ## Answer

-My intent was to visulize data using fractals.
+My intent was to visualize data using fractals.
 I started out with a fractal tree, as that is a good combination of fractals and common data types (like binary search trees).
-However, I quickly realized that there is very little data one could encode into a fractal due to the repetetive nature.
+However, I quickly realized that there is very little data one could encode into a fractal due to the repetitive nature.
 Because of this, the final result isn't quite a fractal, but the code behind it is very similar.
 Despite not quite being what I set out to do, I am nonetheless very happy with the result, as it is pretty much what I envisioned regardless.

 ## How it works

 First, the program encodes the entered string using the fflate library (<https://github.com/101arrowz/fflate>).
 Then, it uses the encoded data to select an angle for each branch, then draws the branches at that angle.
-I restricted the max angle it can choose, as without the restriction the tree is an unintelligable mess.
+I restricted the max angle it can choose, as without the restriction the tree is an unintelligible mess.

 ## Default text